Amitukra/Amitukra/README.md

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/amit-kumar-verma-77182022b/](https://www.linkedin.com/in/amit-kumar-verma-77182022b/)

-- 💬 Ask me about Data Analysis
+- 💬 Ask me about **SQL, Python, Numpy, Pandas, Matplotlib, Seaborn, Data Analysis, Data Science**

 - 📫 How to reach me **amitkumarvarma62000@gmail.com**